ioBroker/ioBroker.rest-api/README.md

 The purpose of this adapter is similar to simple-api.
 But this adapter supports long-polling and URL hooks for subscribes.

-It has a very useful web interface to play with the requests:
+It has a beneficial web interface to play with the requests:

 ![Screenshot](img/screen.png)